ecsyjs/ecsy/docs/manual/Architecture.md

 #### Changed
 Sometimes is also interesting to detect that an entity or a specific component has changed, , this means that any of the components from the entity that are part of the query have changed.
-Detecting these changes trickier to do it performantly, that is why we rely on the `entity.getMutableComponent` function (More info **TODO: link**) that basically marks the component as modified.
+Detecting these changes trickier to do it performantly, that is why we rely on the `entity.getMutableComponent` function that basically marks the component as modified.
 The syntax to detect if an entity has changed, is similar to the ones for `added` or `removed`:

 ```javascript